pablobernabeu/EEG-tools-and-tips/README.md

-# EEG-tools-and-tips

-Some tools and tips for electroencephalography
+# Some tools and tips for electroencephalography

 - [Preventing muscle artifacts in electroencephalography sessions](https://pablobernabeu.github.io/2024/preventing-muscle-artifacts-in-electroencephalography-sessions/)